dsp2003/clef/README.md

 + [R] Coal can be crafted from 10 Unrefined Wood in Stone Furnace (recipe learned on picking up the Wood)

++ [N] Erchius Crystal can be crafted from 8 Liquid Erchius Fuel and 1 Diamond in Alloy Furnace (recipe learned on picking up the Erchius Fuel)

 + [N] Core fragment gives 10 points of fuel (seriously, what that pile of blasted glowing stones is even good for?!)

++ [N] Erchius Crystal gives 10 points of fuel (same as above)

 + [N] Oil gives 1 point of fuel (it's flammable IRL, so why not?)